valenpras/Coursera_Capstone/README.md

 The topic I picked is analyzing Airbnb dataset, because it reminded me of my previous project which I thought could be improved if I could make use of location information.

-This repository include my files from previous projects and new project in this coursera capstone course
+This repository include my files from previous projects and new project in this coursera capstone course.

+Note: Please try to reload if ipython notebook not loading.
+Usually takes two or three reload until page shows up.
+Thank you